Welcome to the Land of Emotional Reasoning: I’d Turn Back if I Were You

 Don’t remember what really happened because your emotions were too out of control?
 Make something up.

 Embarrassed by something you did or said?
 Deny it ever happened and blame whomever it is that’s making you feel bad about yourself.
-Like Jason Alexander’s character George Costanza once reasoned on Seinfeld, “Jerry, just remember, it’s not a lie if you believe it.”
+Like Jason Alexander’s character George Costanza once emotionally reasoned on Seinfeld, “Jerry, just remember, it’s not a lie if you believe it.”

 Want to get your way at the expense of someone else?
 You deserve it.
 You’re entitled.
 The person standing in your way hates you/is trying to control you/doesn’t understand you/doesn’t care about you/isn’t making you feel heard/isn’t making you feel loved/isn’t making you feel special.
 Tell everyone what a monster he or she is and maybe even have them arrested.
 After all, they deserve it.
 Who are they to tell you no or get in your way?

-For example, in the Land of Emotional Reasoning and gender bias, “Susie” murders her children in cold blood during a bitter custody battle.
+It’s not just individuals who are prone to emotional reasoning.
+Our society is becoming increasingly dominated by emotional reasoning.
+You see evidence of it in the news everyday.
+For example, in the Land of Emotional Reasoning and gender bias, Susie the Sociopath murders her children in cold blood during a bitter custody battle.
 Susie then claims her husband abused her and she was afraid he would molest their children.
-All of a sudden, Susie is magically transformed from heartless, murdering psycho to poor, abused, downtrodden, confused woman who killed her own children as a desperate cry for help.
+All of a sudden, Susie is magically transformed from heartless, murdering psycho mom to poor, abused, downtrodden, confused woman who killed her own children to protect them.

 Please take my advice and don’t let them.